College of Visual & Performing Arts

 There are three major differences between courses offered on-ground and those offered online:

 - Communication is one of the most significant differences.
-Instead of meeting face-to-face, you will interact with professors and peers via e-mail, chat sessions, instant messaging and the telephone.
+Instead of meeting face-to-face, you will interact with professors and peers via e-mail, web-conferencing, instant messaging and the telephone.

 - The delivery of lecture material is also vastly different.
 Radford University uses the Design to Learn (D2L) platform to host and manage course materials.
 Online lectures differ from the traditional on-ground delivery.
 Lectures are posted to D2L and may include audio and/or video presentations.
 Additionally, students may also be required to participate in webinars or link to view various online videos.